 Indigenous Experiences (formerly Aboriginal Experiences)

+Between May and September, groups can reserve special packages that include authentic indigenous meals and interactive Pow Wows.
 Groups also have the option to experience the Ottawa River as the First Peoples and early explorers once did – on the water.
 The Canadian Odyssey experience includes a guided tour of the Canadian Museum of History, as well as a 90-minute expedition aboard a traditional Montréal canoe with a costumed interpreter.

 Launched in May 2014, these guided walking tours discuss Ottawa’s art, culture, history and landscape from an Indigenous perspective.
 Running through the spring, summer and fall, the tours are given by Jaime Koebel, an Apeetagosan/Nehiyaw (Métis/Cree) woman who resides in Ottawa.
 Choose from an Introductory Tour, a Parliament Hill Tour, an Indigenous Women Tour and the “Very Scary Tour.”